Skip to main content

 CLI Commands

-Listing Installed Plugins
+Listing Installed Nodes

-uv run daydream-scope plugins
+uv run daydream-scope nodes

-Installing a Plugin
+Installing a Node

 uv run daydream-scope install <package>